-- 70 Comparing the area of the common mask to the area of the native masks, we see that the common mask is between 1.85% and 2.89% smaller than the different native masks, Table 1.
-This results in integrated SMB values that are between 40.5 and 140.6 Gt yr-1 smaller when using the common mask compared to the native mask, which is up to 6.04% of the ensemble mean SMB (Mottram et al., 2021), Table 1.
-The two HIRHAM5 simulations are very close to having identical areas, however the SMB is larger in the 0.11° simulation, which is most likely due to the steep coastal orography being better resolved and thus leading to an increased orographic precipitation (Webster et al., 2008).
-In the rightmost column the ΔSMBGtyr-1 over the grounded AIS is shown, when excluding the ice shelves there are still differences between the common mask and the native masks of between - 20.1 to 102.4 Gt yr-1, Table 1.
+Comparing the area of the common mask to the area of the native masks, we see that the common mask is between 1.85% and 2.89% smaller than the different native masks (Table 1).
+This results in integrated SMB values that are between 40.5 and 140.6 Gt yr-1 smaller when using the common mask compared to the native mask, which is up to 6.04% of the ensemble mean SMB (Mottram et al., 2021) (Table 1).
+The two HIRHAM5 simulations are very close to having identical areas; however the SMB is larger in the 0.11° simulation, which is most likely due to the steep coastal orography being better resolved and thus leading to increased orographic precipitation (Webster et al., 2008).
+In the rightmost column $\Delta$ SMBGt yr-1 over the grounded AIS is shown; when excluding the ice shelves there are still differences between the common mask and the native masks of between 20.1 and 102.4 Gt yr-1 (Table 1).
 It should be pointed out that a small $\Delta$ value is not necessarily more correct than a large $\Delta$ value in terms of true area size or SMB magnitude.
 It solely refers to how close it is to the common mask and the ensemble mean from Mottram et al. (2021).